mattdot/catwalk/README.md

 catwalk
 =======

 Catwalk a simple MVVM framework.
 It's the perfect foundation to showcase your Models and ViewModels.
 It's designed to be a modern MVVM framework that utilizes features in C#5 to simplify creating modern MVVM apps.
-Catwlk is implemented as a Portable Class Library (PCL) so it's usable on Windows Phone, Windows Store apps, and .NET 4.5.
+Catwalk is implemented as a Portable Class Library (PCL) so it's usable on Windows Phone, Windows Store apps, and .NET 4.5.

 Observable Properties
 =======